 In the U.S., almost 14.1 million adults aged 18 or older struggled with alcohol use disorder (AUD) in 2019.
-Under such circumstances, it is essential to seek professional help so that this alarming trend can be stopped.
+Under such circumstances, it is essential to seek professional help to stop this alarming trend.
 With the help of medication such as Vivitrol for alcoholism and psychotherapies, these issues can be addressed.

 What Is Vivitrol?